Food Obsession in Eating Disorders: Why It May Feel Like You Can’t Stop Thinking About Food

 Restriction

 There’s a significant body of research backing up this idea.
-Perhaps most well-known is the Minnesota Starvation Experiment, a study in the 1940s in which hundreds of healthy men were put on a semi-starvation diet in order to measure and monitor how it affected their physical and psychological health.
+Perhaps most well-known is the Minnesota Starvation Experiment, a 1940s study in which hundreds of healthy men were put on a semi-starvation diet in order to measure and monitor how it affected their physical and psychological health.
 One key takeaway was that their restrictive diet led to extreme preoccupation with food.
-The men talked about food with one another, dreamt about food, began reading cookbooks and collecting recipes, and reported excessive thoughts about food and eating.
+Among other behavioral, psychological, and physiological changes, the study participants:

-Since then, there have been multiple other studies confirming these findings.
-Research has shown that both starvation and self-imposed diets result in preoccupation with food and eating and that dieting can lead to increased responsiveness to food signals and a heightened desire for food.
+As Turoff points out, there have been multiple other studies confirming the findings of the Minnesota Starvation Experiment over the years.
+Research has shown that both starvation and self-imposed diets result in preoccupation with food and eating, and that dieting can lead to increased responsiveness to food signals and a heightened desire for food.
 One study looking at both dieters and binge eaters found that among both groups, higher levels of dietary restraint were associated with greater preoccupation with food and eating.

 Coping and avoidance